xrdocs-staging/automation/_tutorials/introducing-crosswork-planning.md

 ![Crosswork Planning Dashboard]({{site.baseurl}}/images/intro-cp-dashboard-001.png)

+The key benefit of adopting a web based interface is to allow for the application to be agnostic to client computing platforms.
+Support is no longer limited to a few select platforms.

 ## Network Models ##

 The Network Models selection allows us to create new plan files and import existing plan files to Crosswork Planning.
 It also provides us with the ability to Open, Make a copy, Download or Delete the plan files.